WSU-mkijowski/lab-1-hashing-AOrban2005/README.md

 Answer the following in this file:

 * How many unique users are in the data?
+42 unique users.
 * How many salts did you create?
+42 salts.
-* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)
+* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`) 1048576 possible combinations.
 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
+1365245952 possible combinations.
 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
 Why?